 - $75 annual fee if your application is received by January 18, 2018

 If you’ve been eyeing this card, it’s easy to check and see if you’re targeted.
 See our previous post for more details on this offer.
 We don’t yet know what the new offer will look like when Amex launches the “Ascend” version of this card in January (See: Hilton Amex Cards.
 Everything you need to know).
-One would reasonably think that a new card “refresh” (as they’re calling it) probably wouldn’t carry a decreased signup bonus, but we haven’t seen a bonus for more points on this card before (though there was briefly an offer for 100K plus a free night on your first card anniversary that arguably could have been better depending on how you use that certificate).
+One would reasonably think that a new card “refresh” (as they’re calling it) probably wouldn’t carry a decreased welcome offer, but we haven’t seen a bonus for more points on this card before (though there was briefly an offer for 100K plus a free night on your first card anniversary that arguably could have been better depending on how you use that certificate).

 H/T: Doctor of Credit